grab/front-end-guide/README.md

 _Credits: [Illustration](https://dribbble.com/shots/3577639-Isometric-Developer-Desk) by [@yangheng](https://dribbble.com/yangheng)_

+_This guide has been cross-posted on [Free Code Camp](https://medium.freecodecamp.com/grabs-front-end-guide-for-large-teams-484d4033cc41)._

 [Grab](https://www.grab.com) is Southeast Asia (SEA)'s leading transportation platform and our mission is to drive SEA forward, leveraging on the latest technology and the talented people we have in the company.
 As of May 2017, we handle [2.3 million rides daily](https://www.bloomberg.com/news/videos/2017-05-11/tans-says-company-has-more-than-850-000-drivers-video) and we are growing and hiring at a rapid scale.

 To keep up with Grab's phenomenal growth, our web team and web platforms have to grow as well.
 Fortunately, or unfortunately, at Grab, the web team has been [keeping up](https://blog.daftcode.pl/hype-driven-development-3469fc2e9b22) with the latest best practices and has incorporated the modern JavaScript ecosystem in our web apps.